elenakrash/getting_cleaning_data_project/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-The original dataset includes the following files:
+*The original dataset includes the following files*:

 - 'features.txt': List of all features.